josemvas/clinterface/README.rst

 BulletIn: Interactive Python prompt to select items from a list
 ##################################################################

-BulletIn is a stripped down fork of `bullet <https://github.com/Mckinsey666/bullet>`_ with a single prompt class to select items from a list.
+BulletIn is a stripped down fork of `bullet <https://github.com/Mckinsey666/bullet>`_.

 Quick start
 ***********